videolan/x265/doc/reST/cli.rst

 	Influence rate distortion optimizations to try to preserve the energy of the source image in the encoded image, at the expense of compression efficiency.
 1.0 is a typical value.
 Default disabled.
+It only has effect on presets which use RDO-based decisions.
+Experimental

+	**Range of values:** 0 ..
+2.0

+.. option:: --psy-rdoq <float>

+	Influence the rate distortion optimized quantization by favoring higher energy in the reconstructed image.
+This generally improves perceived visual quality at the cost of lower quality metric scores.
-It only has effect on presets which use full RDO-based decisions (slower, veryslow and placebo)
+	It only has effect on slower presets which use RDO Quantization (rd-levels 4 and 5).
+Experimental

 	**Range of values:** 0 ..
 2.0